 Are they able to put on and take off their own coat and shoes?

-These areas are all incorporated as part of our daily routines in the Preschool room (and some of them even start in the baby room), so the children have plenty of opportunities to practice these and master their independence.
-Key workers and staff are of course on hand to support and model these behaviours until the children feel confident to try on their own.
+These areas are all incorporated as part of our daily routines in the Preschool room (and some of them even start in the baby room).
+So, the children have plenty of opportunities to practice these skills and master their independence.

 Please don’t worry your child is very capable